diaorui/peek-deck/bitcoin.md

 **[yep](https://www.reddit.com/r/Bitcoin/comments/1plzen2/yep/)**

-4h ago
+5h ago

 ---

 **[BTC for life!](https://www.reddit.com/r/Bitcoin/comments/1plv447/btc_for_life/)**

-7h ago
+8h ago

 ---

 **[We are not the same](https://www.reddit.com/r/Bitcoin/comments/1plwplw/we_are_not_the_same/)**

-6h ago
+7h ago

 ---